How to Build a Custom AI Solution for Financial Services

 "Data ready" in financial services means three things:

-• Accessible, labeled, and clean historical data — usable by models without extensive pre-processing
+• Accessible, labeled, and clean historical data which is usable by models without extensive pre-processing

-• Defined data pipelines — structured flows that move data from source to model reliably
+• Defined data pipelines which is structured flows that move data from source to model reliably

 63% of organizations either do not have or are unsure if they have the right data management practices for AI.
 Data scientists spend 60-70% of their time just trying to find the right data due to organizational silos.
 That lost time cascades: delayed pipelines, stalled model training, and missed deployment windows.